-How Is Surgery Used to Diagnose and Treat Mesothelioma?
+How’s Surgery Used to Diagnose and Treat Mesothelioma?

 Surgery for Pleural Mesothelioma

 Pleural mesothelioma affects the thin tissue that lines the lungs (the pleura) and chest cavity.
-Pleural is the most common form of mesothelioma.
+Pleural is the most common form of the disease.
 Standard procedures used to treat early-stage malignant pleural mesothelioma include extrapleural pneumonectomy (or EPP) and pleurectomy with decortication (or P/D).
 Extrapleural pneumonectomy involves the complete removal of the affected lung, whereas pleurectomy with decortication only involves the removal of the lining of the affected lung.

 During an extrapleural pneumonectomy, a surgeon removes the entire affected lung.
 They may also remove all or part of the diaphragm on the affected side of the body, a section of the pericardium (the lining of the heart sac), and nearby lymph nodes.
 If these parts are removed, the surgeon will replace the diaphragm and heart sac with man-made replicas.